poojacmore/abacus-frontendApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

-## Development server
+## Setting up development environment and starting server

+- Step 01 - change directory to abacus-frontendApp
+- Step 02 - npm install (To install all dependencies)
-Run `ng serve` for a dev server.
+- Step 03 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding